LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

  aws ec2 run-instances --image-id ami-07a0715df72e58928 --security-group-ids 24188516-sg --count 1 --instance-type t3.micro --key-name 24188516-key --query 'Instances[0].InstanceId'
  ```

-For some reason, at the moment I was working on the lab, t2.micro container is not supporso I switched to t3.micro.
+For some reason, at the moment I was working on the lab, t2.micro container is not supported so I switched to t3.micro.
+The instance is created with id `i-0553e2ea0492e1c73`
 ![enter image description here](http://127.0.0.1/assets/lab2-6.png)
 ![enter image description here](http://127.0.0.1/assets/lab2-5.png)